-Applicants will be required to show at credit underwriting that they will be working with a licensed general contractor with residential building experience of the housing type being proposed by the applicant.
+a.
+Applicants requesting grant funds in the 1-4 Unit Category will be required to show at credit underwriting that they will be working with a licensed general contractor with residential building experience of the housing type being proposed by the applicant.